jojo157/Delightful-Penguins/README.md

     ]
 }

-Naviagate to Identity and Access Management (IAM) on AWS.
+Navigate to Identity and Access Management (IAM) on AWS.
 Set up a user group and user linking your policy from above.
 After this step you will have a file with the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY for below.

 Next, Log into your Stripe account.
 Go to developers, API Keys option in left side menu.
 The Publishable key is your STRIPE_PUBLIC_KEY, reveal your secret key, this is your STRIPE_SECRET_KEY.